Skip to main content

 During this tutorial we will perform the following tasks:

-• Set handlers related for receiving a presentation.
+• Set handlers related to receive a presentation.

 • Define the useEffect hook to configure the initial state of the component after re-rendering.